Student Fees and Finance

 TOTUM Card (previously NUS Extra)

 With an average saving of over £500, the TOTUM card is the smart way to save on your purchases.
-The TOTUM card is available to students for only £12 and for an entire year from the date of purchase.
 You can save on:

 Please note the offers/discounts available are not fixed and may vary or be withdrawn at any time.